·4 min

 Daniel Kliewer

-Integrating the OpenAI Agents SDK with Rust’s Burn framework
+Complete Guide: Integrating OpenAI Agents SDK with Rust's Burn Framework for Local AI Model Development

 Integrating the OpenAI Agents SDK with Rust’s Burn framework allows you to run AI models locally, eliminating the need for external API calls to large language models (LLMs).
 This setup enhances performance and ensures data privacy.
 Here’s a step-by-step guide to achieve this integration: